ronanguilloux/Bin/installation_raspberrypi.md

+This conf was checked OK on a 2013-02-09-wheezy-raspbian.img distro writted on a 4Go SD-CARD with a Wifi dongle: D-Link System DWA-131 802.11n Wireless N Nano Adapter(rev.A1) [Realtek RTL8192SU]

-Easy SD Card setup: http://elinux.org/RPi_Easy_SD_Card_Setup
+Easy detailled SD Card setup: http://elinux.org/RPi_Easy_SD_Card_Setup

+Plug the RJ45 connector (wifi conf is setted up later in this file)

-Find out where is the raspberry pi in the LAN
+From a remote SSH client, find out where is the raspberry pi in the LAN (openssh server is enabled by default)

     sudo nmap -sV --open 192.168.0.0/25 -p22